lcalvarez/yelp_analysis/README.md

         Make sure to keep watch of the run and answer `yes` to connect via SSH.
         Make sure to simply press Enter when prompted for a jupyterhub password!
-        If you encounter any connectivity errors, just try to restart ./setup_instance.sh since the commands are idempotent and ssh does not have perfect connectivity.
         You will see [WARNING] with ansible but that is okay.
 If you are having SSH connection issues, make your the 'ssh-access.pem' key is in your ssh agent.
 If there are other issues that are suspected to be intermittent, try again by doing:
             ./terraform destroy
         to bring the instance down and then rebuild using:
             ./terraform apply
         to bring another instance back up.
 Remember to copy the public IP and update 'ec2/ansible/hosts' with the IP address.
+In general, if you see an issue just use terraform to destroy and bring back up the deploy.

     c.)
 When finished with all of the above, go to your browser and type in:
         <public ip>:8000